Prateek-Kumar98217/TrialGPT/README.md

 ## Usage

 ### Virtual Environment
-Before running any scripts, create a virtual environment:
+creating and activating a virtual environment is recommended before running any scripts:
 ```bash
 python -m venv venv
 source venv/bin/activate  # On Windows use `venv\Scripts\activate`